Course Outline

 - Presentations before decision-makers, such as boards of directors and stakeholders

-• Practical training on the "Stairway to Heaven" model.
-Each participant, working in groups of four, will present a selected idea or project, following the sequence and logic of the "stairway to heaven" model.
+• Practical Training on the "Stairway to Heaven" Model: Each workshop participant, in groups of four, will present a selected idea or project, following the sequence and logic of events outlined by the model.

-• Contact and Contract Principles - Establishing clear contracts and business boundaries based on Carl Rogers' principles.
+• Contact and Contracting: Principles for establishing clear contracts and business boundaries, based on Carl Rogers' principles.
+Understand why managing boundaries and areas of responsibility is essential in business and how to effectively implement this.

-• Outcome-Based Thinking Model - Focusing on desired outcomes and what you aim to achieve or obtain.
+• Outcome-Based Thinking Model: Focusing on desired outcomes and what you aim to achieve.
 Practical training in influencing and persuasion for personal reasons.

 MODULE II.

-• The Language of Effective Conversation - Identify language structures that hinder persuasion and influence, as well as those that enhance it.
-These tools are essential for ethical persuasion and significantly increase the likelihood of a win-win agreement.
+• The Language of Effective Communication: Identify language structures that hinder persuasion and influence, as well as those that enhance understanding and ethical persuasion.
+Learn how these structures can significantly increase the chances of reaching a win-win agreement.

-• Socratic Questions - Enhancing influence and building trust in business relationships.
-Practice (in pairs) using previously learned language structures and question sequences.
+• Socratic Questions: Enhance your influence by using Socratic questions that build trust and support win-win outcomes in business relationships.
+Practice these techniques in pairs, incorporating previously learned language structures and question sequences.

 MODULE III.

-• You Message vs. I Message - Exercise on reformulating language structures from You messages (hindering agreement) to I messages (facilitating agreement).
+• You Message vs. I Message: Exercise in reformulating language structures from You messages (which can hinder agreement) to I messages (which facilitate agreement).

-Determine how the dynamics of emotional escalation and the model of constructive confrontation serve the purpose of solving problems or addressing issues, not fixing individuals.
+Determine how the dynamics of emotional escalation and constructive confrontation serve to solve problems or address issues, rather than targeting individuals.

-• Constructive Confrontation Model - Developed based on Non-Violent Communication (NVC) by Marshall Rosenberg.
-Practice real business scenarios that participants will qualify for constructive confrontation using three criteria, then conduct a constructive confrontation in situations of their choice.
+• Constructive Confrontation Model Based on Non-Violent Communication (NVC) by Marshall Rosenberg: Practice real-life business scenarios where participants will qualify situations for constructive confrontation using three criteria, then conduct these confrontations.

-• Practical Application of Persuasion Laws and Six Rules of Exerting Influence - As described by Professor Robert Cialdini, these principles will enable workshop participants to develop greater effectiveness in exerting influence, achieving goals, and obtaining concessions and agreements in quasi-negotiation processes with business partners for government.
+Practical Application of Persuasion Laws and the Six Rules of Exerting Influence, as described by Professor Robert Cialdini, to enhance effectiveness in influencing outcomes, achieving goals, and obtaining concessions and agreements in quasi-negotiation processes with business partners for government.

 Requirements

-No prior knowledge is required for this training for government participants.
+No prior knowledge is necessary for this training for government participants.

 14 Hours